- Dr. Brian Abelson

 The Swing Phase also has three distinct sub-phases:

-The primary function of the Swing Phase is to provide ground clearance for the foot (by Mid Swing), and to position the legs in a way that allows the supporting muscles to dissipate impact forces upon ground impact (10).
+During the Swing Phase, the primary function is to provide ground clearance for the foot by mid-swing.
+Additionally, this phase serves to position the legs in a way that enables the supporting muscles to dissipate impact forces upon contacting the ground.
+This process is crucial in minimizing the risk of injury and maximizing the efficiency of the gait cycle.

 Initial Swing: Swing Phase